 |District of Columbia||$100,550|

-Tools & Technologies Used by Reporters and Correspondents
+What Tools & Technology do Reporters and Correspondents Use?

 - Microsoft Excel